sajorobinson/todoist-notifications/README.md

 # TodoistNotifications

-**TodoistNotifications** is a project for me to learn the basics about parsing and making API requests in C#.
+A learning exercise to practice the basics of parsing JSON and making API requests in C#.

 ## Status